OWASP/www-project-secure-headers/tab_bestpractices.md

 ### Test CORS configuration

-The tools [nuclei](https://github.com/projectdiscovery/nuclei) can be used, via the template named [cors-misconfig](https://github.com/projectdiscovery/nuclei-templates/blob/main/http/vulnerabilities/generic/cors-misconfig.yaml), to test a CORS configuration:
+The tools [nuclei](https://github.com/projectdiscovery/nuclei) can be used, via the template named [cors-misconfig](https://github.com/projectdiscovery/nuclei-templates/blob/main/http/vulnerabilities/generic/cors-misconfig.yaml), to test a CORS configuration.

 💻 Command to use: